 Think this time of a situation of conflict in which you are (or have been) directly involved.
 Spend some time looking at and reflecting on how that conflict has been framed by the different individuals or groups involved - noting in particular if there are distinctive elements to these and, if so, what their roots are.
-Has this helped you see any aspects of the conflict situation in a different light?
-How can you more consciously attend to the different elements of these narrative frameworks and underpinnings in future?
+Does this exercise help you see any aspects of this particular conflict situation in a different light?
+If so, does that change how you might choose to think, speak or act in relation to it?

+How can you more consciously attend to the different elements of these narrative frameworks and underpinnings of conflict situations in future?